corygraddy/simpleWebCalculator/README.md

 # simpleWebCalculator
-This is a simple calculator using HTML, CSS and Javascript
+This is a simple calculator using HTML, CSS and Javascript.